 4. Gigabyte B660 DS3H AX DDR4

-A smaller board, but it still packs a punch!
+This B660 option is a smaller board, but it still packs a massive punch!
 Although PCI-E 5.0 isn’t an option here, you’re still given the choice of 2 Gen 4 M.2 slots for those speedy SSDs.
-Also equipped with onboard Q-Flash and a Reboot button.
-The B660 DS3H really brings a true budget experience to the mass market!
+Also equipped with onboard Q-Flash a reboot button, and onboard integrated WiFi.
+The B660 DS3H AX really brings a true budget experience to the mass market!